 Function In Detail

-- the modulation of memory consolidation, particularly for emotionally charged events
+• Modulation of memory consolidation for emotionally charged events